AttackPattern/CSharpAnalytics/README.md

 Untested
 ----------------
 1. E-commerce tracking (Windows Store already has its own)
-1. Campaign tracking (limited use as Windows Store doesn't pass through parameters)
+1. Campaign tracking (Windows Store doesn't pass through necessary parameters)

 Future enhancements
 -------------------
 1. Add support for Windows 8 network metering modes
 1. Additional platforms (Windows Phone 7/8, Silverlight, Mono)
-1. Opt-out support
 1. Throttling of hits as per official SDKs
+1. Sample rates
+1. Configurable session management modes
+1. In-app purchase integration

 If you want to contribute please consider the CSharpAnalytics.sln which will load all platforms and unit tests (if you get any project load failures you're probably missing an SDK)